rlautan/recras-wordpress-plugin/readme.txt

 1. Example of a programme with the default Twenty Fifteen theme

 == Changelog ==

+= 1.10.2 =
+Fix detailed description of arrangements

 = 1.10.1 =
 Fix available arrangements for a contact form